ephenix/networkprovisioner/readme.md

 Each account gets its own product due to the way Stack Set Constraints are added (Only 1 per Product - essentially, a given product is limited to a single sub-account)

 > Note: This template also sets up cross-account CloudWatch Events to trigger a lambda function to accept the transit gateway attachment.
 This is unneccessary if your transit gateway is already configured with auto-acceptance.
 Unfortunately, transit gateways cannot be re-configured once deployed to auto-accept.
+I built the solution this way to achieve the same functionality without an invasive network change, but in the future, Transit Gateways may be re-configurable to where this is no longer necessary.

 ## Installation Instructions